sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 The previous feature can be automated for all your modules combining it with the standard sphinx extensions `autodoc
 <http://sphinx-doc.org/ext/autodoc.html>`_ and `autosummary
 <http://sphinx-doc.org/ext/autosummary.html>`_.
-First enable it in your
+First enable them in your
 ``conf.py`` extensions list.

 .. code-block:: python